...do YOUR families link back to first South Australian wheat growers?

 - At present, there are three sources regarding when and where Lachlan was born.

-* Military record: Late 1799 in Tobermory - "Lachlan Black born in the parish of Kilmore in or near the town of Tobermory in the county of Argyle was enlisted on the 25th September 1817 at the age of eighteen .. he is about twenty five and ¾ years of age ... on 27th July 1825." (ref: military discharge papers).
+* MILITARY RECORD: Late 1799 in Tobermory - "Lachlan Black born in the parish of Kilmore in or near the town of Tobermory (authors note 15km as the crow flies) in the county of Argyle was enlisted on the 25th September 1817 at the age of eighteen .. he is about twenty five and ¾ years of age ... on 27th July 1825." (ref: military discharge papers).
 Although a military record might contain some inaccuracies, this particular record is consistent with the 1841 census - both mention a pension, so are possibly referring to the same person.

-* Census: Around 1798 - The 1841 census has Lachlan Black as 43 years old living in Innair (where is this?).
+* CENSUS 1841: Around 1798 - The 1841 census has Lachlan Black as 43 years old living in Innair (where is this?).
 Ages written down for the census are indicative, but not always precise.

 * These three possibilities are close, but not identical - 21st May 1797 Vs 1798 Vs late 1799 (a difference of two and half years), and Lagganulva Vs Tobermory (a distance of 9 kms as the crow flies, 16 km by road).